First Philadelphia Charter School: What to Know Before Applying in 2024

 Application Process & Procedure

-On Friday, September 23, the application period for September 2023 began.
+On September 23, the application period for September 2024 will begin.

 Philadelphia Preparatory Charter School Overview